JianZcar/zena/README.md

 # Zena

-Zena is a operating system built with **bootc**.
+Zena is an operating system built with **bootc**.
 It is immutable and container‑native, designed for reproducibility, developer productivity, and a responsive desktop experience.
 Zena ships with `systemd-homed` for secure, portable home directories and a **Cachy kernel** compiled with Link‑Time Optimization (LTO) for improved performance.

 ---